 That’s right — a simple yawn is an important vocal warm-up!

-After your lip drills, open your mouth wide, imagining that your skull is split in two, lifting your back palate, and yawn once or twice.
+After your lip trills, open your mouth wide, imagining that your skull is split in two, lifting your back palate, and yawn once or twice.
 If more yawning happens naturally, let it come and don’t hold back!
 Yawning and finishing on an “E” is fun and very relaxing, and a great way to relax your muscles and reset your energy before an audition.

 As you know, the New York Film Academy is a unique school that gathers artists from all continents in our world together to learn and create.
 So celebrate that international diversity in your warm up.